 This site is dedicated to vintage shaving brushes made by the Rubberset Company founded by Andrew Albright, Sr. in Newark, New Jersey.
-These brushes are no longer made (In 2017 the newest ones will be 60 years old) but live on as a testament to their quality and longevity.
+These brushes are no longer made (In 2019 the newest ones are 62 years old) but live on as a testament to their quality and longevity.
 The information here will be continually updated as additional historical information and other brush models are compiled.

 I've also added a tab for "Other Vintage Brushes" to show representative examples of different vintage brush makers from this period.
 It's a great resource if you're looking to identify a brush that the markings are partially worn.
 Each of the 50+ brush manufacturers listed has it's own page of brush models that I'm always working to expand.